samuelljk/project-w7-graph-theory/README.md

 | 5025221065 | Samuel Josefano Kaloh |
 | 5025221092 | Rayhan Fathurrahman Zata Amani |
 | 5025221097 | Radian Try Darmawan |

+## Knight's Tour

+### Solution Overview

+This solution aims to solve the knight's tour problem which is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once.